RomanKue/docs-example/docs/app-dev-handbook/diagnostics.md

         -Dcom.sun.management.jmxremote.local.only=false
 ```

-💡 scaling replicas to one, is a good idea to make sure you have only one pod running when profiling API calls via a REST
+💡 Scaling replicas to one, is a good idea to make sure you have only one pod running when profiling API calls via a REST
 interface in the int environment.
 Otherwise, it is hard to know if the pod you are profiling will serve the request.
 This does not apply to the prod environment, though.
 Profiling in prod is not recommended and if you need to do it make
 sure you have a full understanding of replicas and profiling.